 Guidelines for Family/Support Persons for Inpatient Visitations

-- Inpatient pediatric patients and pediatric surgery patients are permitted two family/support people per stay.
-They are permitted to spend the night if space allows.
+- Inpatient pediatric patients and pediatric surgery patients are permitted two family/support people per day.
+Family/support people are permitted to spend the night if space allows.

-- Labor and Delivery patients are permitted one family/support person for the entire duration of the stay.
+- Labor and Delivery and postpartum patients are permitted two family/support persons for the entire duration of the stay.

 Guidelines for Family/Support Persons for Outpatient Surgery